The Importance of Gratitude in Relationships

 1. Enhance your love maps: How does this work you ask?
 A love map is the part of your brain that stores all the relevant information about your partner, likes, dislikes, emotional history, past difficulties, family history, etc. Dr. Gottman suggests you explore these areas with each other.

 2. Nurture your fondness and admiration: Fondness and admiration are antidotes to and prevention from contempt.
 Consider a positive thought about your partner each day for several weeks.
 For example, I am really lucky to have found my partner because we have the same beliefs and values.
 This will show your partner that appreciates them.

 3. Turn toward each other instead of away: Being there for each other for minor events in each other’s lives is more important than all the candlelight dinners in the world.

-5. Solving Solvable problems: They key to managing conflict is to communicate understanding acceptance, respect and appreciation.
+5. Solving Solvable problems: The key to managing conflict is to communicate understanding acceptance, respect, and appreciation.
 There are some things that you will never agree about, but if you are respectful of your partner’s opinion, it will be easier to come to an understanding.

-6. Overcome Gridlock: The goal to ending gridlock is not to solve the problem but to move to a dialogue.
+6. Overcome Gridlock: The goal of ending gridlock is not to solve the problem but to move to dialogue.
 Discuss why the issue is so important to you and your partner, and try to compromise taking each partner’s feelings and opinions into consideration.

 Although these steps may seem difficult at first, practicing will make you an expert.
-If you want to talk more about expressing gratitude for your partner, or a relationship revival, contact Dr. Kate Campbell, LMFT and the team at Bayview Therapeutic Services at (954) 391-5305 ext.
-1. Dr. Kate provides couples counseling, marriage therapy, and pre-marital counseling in Fort Lauderdale, Florida.
+If you want to talk more about expressing gratitude for your partner, or a relationship revival, contact Dr. Kate Campbell, LMFT, and the team at Bayview Therapeutic Services at (954) 391-5305.
+Dr. Kate provides couples counseling, marriage therapy, and pre-marital counseling in Fort Lauderdale, Florida.